Quantum Circuit Optimization by Graph Coloring: Reduction from gate ordering to graph coloring

 The resulting circuit satisfies the following: \begin{myRemark} The depth of the resulting circuit of Algorithm~\ref{alg:graph_to_circuit} is either (a) smaller than or (b) equal to the number of colors of the input graph. \end{myRemark}

 Case\;(b) is straightforward, thus we leave a brief comment on the smaller case\;(a).
 Given a colored graph, unconnected vertices correspond to parallelizable gates, but the colors on these vertices can be different.
 Therefore, despite the different colors on the vertices, the corresponding gates from the output may happen to be in the same layer.
+An example is given in Appendix\;\ref{sec:remark6}.